-At Nashua Cosmetic and Restorative Dentistry, PLLC, Drs.
-Randall Viola and Judith Whitcomb provide care for patients interested in receiving general or restorative dental solutions.
+At Nashua Cosmetic and Restorative Dentistry, PLLC, Dr. Judith Whitcomb provide care for patients interested in receiving general or restorative dental solutions.
 Our team of professionals offers Nashua, NH area patients ways to enhance their smiles, which may include the use of dental bonding.

 Understanding the process of dental bonding

 Our dentist explains the process of obtaining dental bonding and other restorative procedures so that patients know what to expect from start to finish.
-Drs.
-Randall Viola and Judith Whitcomb walk patients through the process, starting with a consultation appointment.
+Dr. Judith Whitcomb walk patients through the process, starting with a consultation appointment.
 During this initial visit, patients can decide if dental bonding is right for their specific needs.
 Alternatives, such as porcelain veneers, may also be discussed as a possibility for addressing imperfections on the front teeth.

 When patients have made the choice to have dental bonding done, their teeth are then prepared. the surface of the tooth will be roughened, and a conditioning liquid applied.
 Then, the bonding material, which is a tooth-colored resin, is applied to the tooth and shaped in place.
 Using a curing light, the dental bonding is hardened and then filed and polished to look like natural tooth enamel.
 The entire process is done during a single appointment in around 15-20 minutes, allowing patients to leave the dental office with their beautiful new smile!